zurra/React-Unreal-Plugin-Documentation/README.md

 - **Unreal function types**: Supports pure, nonpure, latent and delegate function types.
 - **Smart Data Retrieval**: ReactUnreal Docs automatically retrieves data based on object and type, allowing you to display additional information such as object properties and descriptions.

+## Usage with Next.js
+Install Next.js
+1. npm install next react react-dom
+2. Clone the repository
+3. run npx next dev

+Now you should be able to open http://localhost:3000/exampleRenders to see example.

 ## Usage with Docusaurus.

 1. Import the necessary components into your project.